Skip to main content

 Kanban boards for personal project management.

 A full-featured Kanban board with drag-and-drop list and card reordering, markdown descriptions with auto-save, color-coded labels, checklists with progress bars, due dates with overdue indicators, global search, card filtering, a command palette (Cmd+K), keyboard shortcuts, dark mode, and full workspace export/import.
-Claude even wrote the requirements document and technical design -- my total input was two prompts.
+Claude wrote the requirements document and the technical design.
+My total input was two prompts.

 The Trello clone board view with draggable lists and cards